sjbylo/lab-ocp4/workshop/content/exercises/40-source-to-image.md

 1. looks into the current working directory ".", detects python source code and determines its associated GitHub repository.
 1. creates a build object called a ``build configuration`` (BC).
 The build configuration knows:
-   1. the location of the python ``builder image`` repository
+   1. the location of the repository which holds the ``python builder image``
    1. where to fetch the source code from, e.g. the GitHub repository
-   1. knows the name of the output image which will be pushed into the internal container registry
+   1. knows the name of the output image which will be pushed into the internal container registry (``vote-app``)
-1. creates ``image streams`` (IS) (a.k.a.
+1. creates an ``image streams`` (IS) (a.k.a.
 OpenShift image objects) to track the builder and the final application image
    1. these image streams are able to detect when images are updated and trigger a rebuild or a re-deployment of the application
 1. creates a deployment object called a ``deployment configuration`` (DC).
 The deployment configuration knows:
    1. how to re-deploy the application should the image be updated
 1. creates a ``service object`` to enable discovery and access to one or more running application containers.